-You need to consolidate high interest debt, but due to bad credit, you have been turned down for refinancing.
+You need to consolidate high-interest debt, but due to bad credit, you have been turned down for refinancing.

-You need to access equity in your home but the penalty to break your current mortgage is too high.
+You need to access the equity in your home but the penalty to break your current mortgage is too high.

-A divorce, illness or some other life changing event has a major negative impact on your credit rating, and you need mortgage financing until you get back on your feet.
+A divorce, illness or some other life-changing event has a major negative impact on your credit rating, and you need mortgage financing until you get back on your feet.

 You have credit issues such as a bankruptcy that prevents you from getting a mortgage for the full amount that you need from an institutional lender.

 You need to take out equity from your property to get you back into good standing with an existing mortgage that is in arrears, power of sale or foreclosure.